enohnyaket/learning-git/README.md

-# Git amd Github Course
+# Git and Github Course
 This repo was used to learn git